 When developing ideas, Evan envisions a product from the inside out.
 Each design is a refined formula that considers ergonomic proportion, durability and material consumption.
 Today, his ideas are heavily influenced by Mid-Century Modern and Scandinavian design while complimented by traditional-meets-digital wood joinery.

-In 2013, Evan joined forces with Nathan Buhler and Jorge Torres of BLDG workshop and Jim Moore to found the Bunkie Company.
-Utilizing a similar construction methodology to furniture manufacturing, they began producing non-permit Tiny Homes that have been installed across Canada and the USA.
+In 2013, Evan joined forces with Nathan Buhler and Jorge Torres of BLDG workshop with Jim Moore to found the Bunkie Company.
+Utilizing a similar construction methodology found in furniture manufacturing, they began producing non-permit structures that have been installed across Canada and the USA.